-16. Subsequent Events
+Note 16.
+Subsequent Events

-Subsequent events have been considered through June 1, 2023, the date of issuance of these statutory financial statements.
+Subsequent events have been considered through May 16, 2025, the date of issuance of these statutory financial statements.
+The following events occurred subsequent to the end of the year that merit recognition or disclosure in these statements.